-The Cape Coral Police Department does not have any officers assigned as full-time bicycle patrol, but has implemented a part-time bicycle program.
+The Cape Coral Police Department does not have any officers assigned as full-time bicycle patrol but has implemented a part-time bicycle program.
 The Department currently has ten police bicycles available for use within the City.
-To participate in the program, an officer must be Law Enforcement Bicycle Association (LEBA) certified.
-LEBA
+To participate in the program, an officer must be Law Enforcement Bicycle Association (LEBA) or International Police

-Certification classes have been hosted at the Cape Coral Police Department starting in late 2014, and to-date there are 25 certified Bicycle Officers.
-The Bicycle Program is utilized during special events that host large amounts of pedestrian traffic, for patrolling retail areas and parking lots during busy holiday seasons, and during sporting events such as scheduled 5k and marathon style running events or the Tour De Cape bicycle race.
+Mountain Bike Association (IPMBA) certified.
+LEBA Certification classes have been hosted at the Cape Coral Police Department starting in late 2014, and to-date there are 29 certified Bicycle Officers.
+IPMBA certification has occurred at the Southwest Florida Public Service Academy.

+The Bicycle Program is utilized during special events that host large amounts of pedestrian traffic, for patrolling retail areas and parking lots during busy holiday seasons, and during sporting events such as scheduled 5k and marathon-style running events or the Tour De Cape bicycle race.
 Bicycle patrol has also been used for targeted enforcement such as neighborhood burglary suppression and for community policing activities.
-The Cape Coral Police Department will continue to review this program and other opportunities for its use.